Glossary of Veterinary Oncology Terms

 Metastatic Lesion: the term used for the site where cancer has spread.

 Oncology/Oncologist: oncology is the field that deals with the diagnosis and treatment of cancer while an oncologist is a doctor that specializes in this field.

 Primary site: this refers to the site where the tumor started; "the original tumor.”

 Prognosis: "a forecast as to the probable outcome of an attack of disease"; this refers to how we think a patient will do.

 Protocol: we usually use this term to refer to the specific chemotherapy plan that is used.

-Palliative Radiation Treatment (PRT): The most commonly radiation used in veterinary oncology.
-The goal of this treatment is to significantly reduce harmful affects the tumor may have on the animal’s body.
-Total elimination of the tumor is not always the goal.
+Palliative Radiation Treatment (PRT): The most common radiation used in veterinary oncology.
+The goal of this treatment is to significantly reduce the harmful effects the tumor may have on the animal’s body.
+The total elimination of the tumor is not always the goal.
 The main goal of PRT is to keep the animal as comfortable as possible while reducing the cancerous cells.

 Staging: this term refers to the process of determining how advanced a cancer is and if it has spread; we "stage" an animal through the use of tests such as x-rays, ultrasound, blood work, lymph nodes aspirates and bone marrow aspirates; this is helpful because it allows us to determine the best treatment options and to predict the outcome of treatment.